 Who I am

 I’m an urban transportation professional with interests across public transit, cycling, road safety, behaviour change and public policy.
-I have applied my dual lenses as an engineer and planner to tackle urban challenges in Toronto, Boston, and San Francisco before moving to England to join Tower Transit Group in London.
+I have applied my dual lenses as an engineer and planner to tackle urban challenges in Boston, San Francisco and London, and I currently work as a Senior Policy Advisor with Ontario’s Ministry of Transportation in my hometown of Toronto.

 I am a graduate from MIT’s Master of City Planning and Master of Science in Transportation dual-degree program, where I conducted research with Professor Jinhua Zhao’s Urban Mobility Lab on the behavioural foundations of transportation.
 My master’s thesis considered how we can reduce single-occupancy vehicle travel through workplace-based incentives such as parking pricing reforms and transit benefits.
 (Our programs helped MIT reduce its own parking demand by ten precent over two years!)
 Since then, I have been eager to talk parking policy to anyone who will listen (shout-out to my fellow Shoupistas!).